miyakiyu/Simple-Imgur-meme/README.md

 # Simple-Imgur-meme
 For crawler memes from Imgur

-*You will get 10 of random pics from Imgur
+1.You will get 10 of random pics from Imgur

-*Auto create the Folder
+2.Auto create the folder